Particular/docs.particular.net/tutorials/intro-to-nservicebus/3-multiple-endpoints/tutorial.md

 ### Defining logical routes

-[**Message routing**](/nservicebus/messaging/routing.md) is a function of the message transport, so all routing functionality is accessed from the `transport` object returned when we defined the message transport, as shown in this example using the MSMQ transport:
+[**Message routing**](/nservicebus/messaging/routing.md) is a function of the message transport, so all routing functionality is accessed from the `transport` object returned when we defined the message transport, as shown in this example using the Learning transport:

 snippet: RoutingSettings